opnchaudhary/parasnath.com.np/src/_posts/2020-02-01-january-month-in-review.markdown

 ## For next month
 For the next month, February, I plan to do the following activities:
 * Learn about e-mail marketing
-* Learn to use active voice instead of passive voice
+* Learn to use active voice instead of passive voice in my technical writings
 * Attend final exam of Masters in Computer Science (Second Semester)

 Keep an eye for the next month's monthly review here.